jackcannon/swiss-ak/README.md

 ### superscript
 - `superscript`

-Converts a number to superscript
+Converts a string or number to superscript (where possible)

+Known superscript characters:
+`¹²³⁴⁵⁶⁷⁸⁹⁰⁻⁺⁼⁽⁾ⁱⁿ°`

+Characters without a superscript equivalent will be replaced with a `°`

 ```typescript
 superscript(219) // '²¹⁹'